jeffboichuk/ice-marketing/04-jc-penney-case-discussion.md

 - [J.C.
 Penney Case Reflection][jc-penney-case-reflection]
 - Answers to the discussion questions for our next session of marketing
-- Discuss your analysis of the JUST (A) case with your group members before our next session of marketing
+- Discuss your analysis of the Tesla case with your group members before our next session of marketing

 [discussion-questions-submission-04]: https://blackboard.comm.virginia.edu/webapps/assignment/uploadAssignment?content_id=_191693_1&course_id=_3493_1